Course Readings and Reserves

 Library-owned electronic books can be accessed directly from the reserves list in Canvas - the entire book, or individual chapters.

 Library-owned streaming videos can be accessed directly from the reserves list in Canvas - Click here more information.

 Printed coursepacks cannot be scanned for electronic use.

 - The library can assist with obtaining copyright permission for electronic reserve requests that fall outside Fair Use parameters.
 Contact Course Reserves for more information.

 Whole works such as books, journals, DVDs and CDs may be put on physical reserve.

 Personal items will have a barcode and call number sticker added, as well as a security 'tattletape'.

 Loan periods of 2 hours, 1 day, 3 days, and 7 days may be specified for print items; media are loaned for 4 hours and are restricted to viewing stations in the reserves area.

 Titles not owned by the library may be requested for purchase via ILLiad.
-Please allow up to two weeks for processing.
+Please allow up to three weeks for processing.